VMGR-234: 1970s through the 1980s

 In 1970, the unit moved to NAS Glenview, Illinois.
 Five years later, they traded the C-119F Packets for the KC-130F Hercules.
 The "Thundering Herd" received its current squadron designation, Marine Aerial Refueler Transport Squadron 234 (VMGR-234), on 23 October 1983.

 In December 1986, VMGR-234 became the first Marine squadron to land an aircraft on an ice runway, transporting supplies to McMurdo Station, Antarctica.
 In April 1988, a submarine, the USS Bonefish required assistance off the Florida coast.
 With the new nickname "Bears," from the local Chicago major league football team, VMGR-234 flew flotation equipment to NAS Norfolk, Virginia and NAS Newport, Florida, getting off the ground in less than an hour.

 1990s

 In January 1991, the squadron was activated in support of the Gulf War, but remained at Naval Air Station Glenview.
 Aircraft from VMGR-234 deployed to the Persian Gulf for Operation Desert Storm, and the squadron remained on active duty until May 1991.
 In August 1994, the squadron was reassigned to Marine Aircraft Group 41 at Naval Air Station Joint Reserve Base Fort Worth, Texas.
 On 22 October 1995, the unit surpassed 73,000 accident free flight hours.

+During a ceremony in 1997 the BEARS callsign and patch was retired.
+The RANGER(s) callsign and patch was adopted.

 In 2000, VMGR-234 flew a variety support missions on six different continents for both active and reserve components.
-Changing their nickname again, the Rangers were deployed for a total of 717 days.
+The Rangers were deployed for a total of 717 days.
 In one calendar year alone the squadron flew a total of 1,691 sorties.